 It requires skill and certainly some physical prowess to participate in this activity.
 It has found its way into the Olympics.
 It is practiced by more and more athletes around the world who not only find enjoyment in it but also make a decent living from doing it.

 Is Windsurfing an Extreme Sport?

 Windsurfing is considered to be an extreme sport.
 With the development of new equipment, new moves can be attempted.
 “Foiling,” for one, is a relatively new addition to the sport.
-Foiling is basically adding “foils” or fins to the bottom of your board.
+Windsurf foiling is basically adding “foils” or fins to the bottom of your board.
 This will give a lift to your board under the right conditions, and you will “fly” across the water.

 The wave competition produces the most thrilling spectator sport.
 Jumps, rotations, wave rides, loops, and any combination of these moves give the audiences a thrill-a-minute experience.

 Windsurfing started as an Olympic demonstration sport in 1984.
 Since then, it has been a part of every Olympic Games.
 In 1992, the competition for men and women was first staged as separate events.
 It was almost replaced by kitesurfing in the 2016 Games but was reinstated to the relief of windsurfing aficionados but to the chagrin of the kitesurfing enthusiasts.

 The 2020 Olympic Games windsurfing competition will use “One Design” kits, the standardized board, and sail to level the playing field.
 The Tokyo Olympics will use the RS:X class of board and sail.
 Even in low to moderate wind speeds, this class will allow good performance in a wide variety of weather conditions.
 The board measures 2.86 meters in length and 0.93 meters wide.
 The sail will feature a 9.5 square-meter sail for men and 8.5 square meters for women.
 The field of 350 sailors will be divided equally between men and women.